-Circle Surrogacy is excited to start working with women from Washington state under the new law!
+Circle Surrogacy is excited to start matching surrogates from Washington state under the new surrogacy law!
 Become a surrogate and change the lives of intended parents today.

 In order to qualify to become a surrogate in Washington, here are some requirements an applicant must meet: